eBay Fee Calculator

 - If you notice that the fees have changed or if you notice a major miscalculation or error with our ebay fee calculator, feel free to direct message us on twitter and let us know.

-- The organization of fees is completely different when selling vehicles on eBay Motors.
+- The organization of fees is completely different when selling vehicles.
 As a result, we've separated that into its own calculator as opposed to cramming everything into one.
-If you're interested in selling vehicles on eBay Motors, please check out our eBay Motors Calculator.
+If you're interested in selling vehicles, please check out our eBay Motors Calculator.

 - As of March 1, 2022, eBay has implemented most of their winter 2022 seller update.
 Some changes include increased final value fees in most categories and an increased below-standard penalty fee, among many other changes and new features.